pomerol-ed/pomerol/README.md

   - Create a (temporary) build directory.
   - In this build directory run `cmake <path_to_pomerol> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<path>`
     * add `-DTesting=ON` for compiling tests.
 Default = ON.
     * add `-DProgs=ON` for compiling provided binaries (from progs directory).
-These include diagonalizations of the Anderson impurity  Default = OFF.
+These include a diagonalization of the Anderson impurity.
+Default = OFF.
       * TCLAP is then required.
 Add -DTCLAP_ROOT=LOCATION_OF_TCLAP (downloaded and unpacked or system-wide installed) if it is not found automatically.
     * add `-DPOMEROL_COMPLEX_MATRIX_ELEMENTS=ON` for allowing complex matrix elements in the Hamiltonian.
 Default = OFF.
-    * add `-DPOMEROL_USE_OPENMP` to enable OpenMP optimization for two-particle GF calculation.
+    * add `-DPOMEROL_USE_OPENMP=ON` to enable OpenMP optimization for two-particle GF calculation.
+Default = ON.
+    * add `-DPOMEROL_BUILD_STATIC=ON` to compile static instead of shared libraries.
   - ` make`
   - ` make test` (if tests are compiled)
   - ` make install`